mac-stat112-s25/project-starfall/README.md

 We express our sincere gratitude to:

-- **Professor Lisa Lendway**, Department of Mathematics, Statistics, and Computer Science at Macalester College, for her exceptional guidance and thoughtful feedback throughout this project
+- **Professor Amin Alhashim**, Department of Mathematics, Statistics, and Computer Science at Macalester College, for her exceptional guidance and thoughtful feedback throughout this project
-- **Teaching Assistants**: Jordan Smith and Alex Johnson for their technical support and methodological insights
 - **Yahoo Finance** for providing the historical financial data accessed through the tidyquant package
 - **Macalester College DeWitt Wallace Library** for access to financial databases and research resources
-- **Macalester College High-Performance Computing Cluster** for computational resources
 - Fellow students in STAT 112 for their valuable peer reviews and suggestions

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 📧 Contact & Resources

 For questions or collaboration opportunities:

 - **Zhijun He**: zhe@macalester.edu
-- **Phoebe Pan**: ppan@macalester.edu

 ### Additional Resources
 - **Interactive Dashboard**: [Market Volatility Dashboard](https://mac-stat112-s25.github.io/project-starfall/)